ed-alvarez/envioller-salt-master/srv/salt/gateway/modules/envioller/v1/README.md

 This repository contains the previously showcased proofs-of-concept which remove any use of unnecessary `cmd.run` calls and tries to minimize overhead and repetition using the correct tools

-These formulas aim to smooth out and speed up the deployment process of Envioller and all of the required dependencies minimizing bandwidth consumption as well.
+These formulas aim to smooth out the deployment process of Envioller and all of the required dependencies minimizing bandwidth consumption as well.

 The following formulas have been tested with dummy `.deb` files which contain binaries and assets that weight